-The Bible identifies Rebekah as the wife of Isaac and the mother of Jacob and Esau.
+Rebekah is identified as the wife of Isaac and the mother of Jacob and Esau in the Bible.
 She was the daughter of “Bethuel, son of Milcah, the wife of Nahor, Abraham’s brother” (Genesis 24:15).
 Like Sarah (ch.
 12:11) and Rachel (ch.
 29:17), Rebekah was very attractive (Genesis 24:15).

 Marriage arrangements were done between Abraham’s servant and Rebekah’s father—and brother, Laban.
 And the servant of Abraham took Rebekah back home to marry Isaac (Genesis 24:67).
 But she was barren, so Isaac prayed for her and the Lord heard his prayer (Genesis 25:21).
 The Lord answered and blessed her with a twins – Jacob and Esau (Genesis 25:22–24).